This is some text inside of a div block.

 What is a changemaker?

-At Givebutter, we operate on the belief that changemakers include every person involved in making the world a better place.
-The changemakers that our platform supports and celebrates include:
+At Givebutter, we operate on the belief that changemakers include every person involved in making the world a better place, including:

 • Volunteers